Sweet & Sour Veggie Stir Fry (Oil-Free)

 *Originally published February 2016.

-• Q: What vegetables go with a stir-fry?
-Some of the most common veggies used are broccoli, onion, celery, carrots, bell peppers, mushroom, baby corn, and water chestnuts.
+Some of the most common veggies used are broccoli, onion, celery, carrots, bell peppers, mushrooms, baby corn, and water chestnuts.
 However, you can use any veggies preferred.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!